 - The iPhone screen is frozen and doesn’t respond to any button combinations.

 Book an appointment at an Apple Store or authorized service provider.
-According to Apple’s iPhone repair service page, their diagnostic tools can identify logic board, battery, and storage chip failures that no software method can fix.
+Apple’s iPhone repair service page confirms that the in-store diagnostic suite can isolate logic board, battery, and storage chip failures that no software method can fix.

 Check your warranty at checkcoverage.apple.com.
 AppleCare+ covers hardware defects.
-Out-of-warranty repairs cost between $149 and $599 depending on your iPhone model, based on Apple’s repair pricing.
+According to Apple’s published pricing, out-of-warranty repair fees range from 149 to 599 dollars per device, and the exact figure depends on your iPhone model and damage type.
 Before your appointment, know that Apple may need to erase your device, so make sure you have a recent iCloud backup or mention to the technician that you haven’t backed up so they can try to preserve your data.

 If your Mac is stuck on the Apple logo too, the fix uses different key combinations but follows a similar logic.